 Italy hosts over 45,000 fashion companies and employs roughly 400,000 textile and apparel workers, the largest concentration in Europe (Confindustria Moda, 2024).
 The country dominates the luxury tier because no other nation pairs domestic fiber spinning, multi-generational craftsmanship, and mill-to-factory proximity at the same density.
 Brunello Cucinelli, Loro Piana, and Zegna keep production almost entirely inside Italy for that reason.

 The competitive edge is structural, not marketing.
-A founder sourcing cashmere in Italy can buy yarn spun in Biella, knitted in Perugia, and finished within a 200 kilometer radius.
-That integration shortens feedback loops, reduces fabric waste by 9 to 14 percent versus split-country programs (McKinsey State of Fashion, 2024), and lets small brands iterate prototypes faster than in any other country.
+A founder sourcing cashmere in Italy can buy yarn spun in Biella, knitted in Perugia, and finished within a 200 kilometer radius, the kind of mill proximity that anchors any serious fabric sourcing strategy for clothing brands.
+That integration shortens feedback loops, reduces fabric waste versus split-country programs, and lets small brands iterate prototypes faster than in any other country.

 In our placements across 15 countries, Italy is the only market where a 150-unit order at a Tier 2 factory can match the quality of a 5,000-unit run at a Tier 1 luxury house.
-The craft density compresses the quality gap in ways that don't exist in China, Portugal, or Vietnam.
+The craft density compresses the quality gap in ways that don't exist in China, Portugal, or Vietnam, which is why the Italy vs Portugal premium manufacturing decision rarely comes down to price alone.
 That compression is what justifies the price premium for cashmere, tailoring, and leather programs.

 There is a regulatory tailwind too.
 ESPR and the Digital Product Passport reward traceable, durable garments, and Italian factories already log most of that data for the Tracciabilità Tessile framework.
 Brands that need ESPR-ready supply chains in 2027 are arriving in Italy two years early.